zchcai/tlaplus/README.md

 #### Correction to original files

+- There are several "click here"s not working.
+Don't be panic. :)

 ##### Session1.tla:
 - add "Sequences" at line 2: EXTENDS Integers, Sequences
   - Otherwise, when following 2.4 Tuples at Session 1, you will see 1 error in Expression: detected Unknown operator: `Len'.